 Under The Same Sun (UTSS) Fund is a Canadian, Christian charity founded in 2008 by the current CEO, Peter Ash.
 UTSS is investing significantly within Tanzania to improve the lives of Persons With Albinism (PWA) by establishing a well staffed office and resource center there.
 Our primary focus is on advocacy and education as well as assisting PWA to access external information, education bursaries, health care and other community supports available to assist with their genetic condition.

-Albinism is a rare, non-contagious, genetically inherited condition occurring in both genders regardless of ethnicity, in all countries of the world.
+Albinism is a rare, non-contagious, genetically inherited difference occurring in both genders regardless of ethnicity, in all countries of the world.
 BOTH the father and mother must carry the gene for it to be passed on even if they do not have albinism themselves.
 The condition results in a lack of pigmentation in the hair, skin and eyes, causing vulnerability to sun exposure and bright light.
 Almost all people with albinism are visually impaired, with the majority being classified as “legally blind”.
 While numbers vary, in North America and Europe it is estimated that 1 in every 20,000 people have some form of albinism.
-In Tanzania, and throughout East Africa, albinism is much more prevalent, with estimates of 1 in 2,000 people being affected.
+In Tanzania, and throughout East Africa, albinism is much more prevalent, with estimates of 1 in 1,400 people being affected.
 The term “person with albinism” (PWA) is preferred to the term “albino”.
 CLICK HERE

 PERSONS WITH ALBINISM IN TANZANIA FACE SEVERAL MAJOR CHALLENGES:

 - The horror of a rapidly growing industry in the sale of albino body parts.